flozzone/Marlin/RenFlozReadme.md

 There might be the need for special G-Code to be entered in the slicer to start up out printer.
 This is the place where we will collect them.

+## Roadmap

+### Octoprint on a RaspberryPI

+Octoprint is a print server where the printer is connected to.
+It accepts sliced gcode over WiFi or LAN.

+Advantages:

+* No SD-card handling all the time
+* Direct printing from the slicer
+* Provides ability to connect a camera

+### Printer Enclosure

+Advantages:

+* Keep dust away from printer
+* Raise print area temperature to printing temperature.
+Improves bed adhesion.
+* Safer transportation, especially if printer is moved from home to home.
+* Allows to build a storage box underneath the printer
+* Allows to keep the power supply and controller to be cooled from outside the print area, since the heated print area would heat up the electronics too.
+* Lower the noise from the printer
+* Filament spool can be mounted on the enclosure

+Disadvantages:

+* It will be heavier
+* It will be bigger: Taller for the storage box and slightly wider and deeper to fit the printer.

+Points to consider when building:

+* It should be possible to easily take out the printer from the enclosure for modifications
+* The display should be reachable from outside the print area, since it should stay closed while printing to keep up with the temperature.